Makespace/makespace-badger-ng/README.md

-This is an enhancement on top of the original Badger, allowing labels to be printed which include dates, suitable for labelling things in a way which meets the the Makespace storage requirements
+This is an enhancement on top of the original Badger, allowing labels to be printed which include dates, suitable for labelling things in a way which meets the Makespace storage requirements

 ## Operation